 \section{Abstract}

-We investigate the effects of a two-dimensional, incompressible, turbulent flow on mono-disperse soft granular particles and show the emergence of a crystalline phase due to the interplay of Stokesian drag (measured through the Stokes number) and short-range inter-particle interactions.
+We investigate the effect of a two-dimensional, incompressible, turbulent flow on soft granular particles and show the emergence of a crystalline phase due to the interplay of Stokesian drag and short-range inter-particle interactions.
 We quantify this phase through the bond order parameter and local density fluctuations and find a sharp transition between the crystalline and non-crystalline phase as a function of the Stokes number.
-Furthermore, the nature of preferential concentration, as characterised by the radial distribution function and the correlation dimension $D_2$, is significantly different from that of particle-laden flows in the absence of repulsive potentials.
+Furthermore, the nature of preferential concentration, characterised by the correlation dimension, is significantly different from that of particle-laden flows in the absence of repulsive potentials.

 The self-assembly of particles in a flow \cite{whitesides, liz-marzan}, because of its ubiquity, is amongst the most studied problem in the areas of turbulent transport, soft matter, granular systems and nonequilibrium statistical mechanics.
 In quiescent form, most dilute assemblies are liquids, which when densified, can take a crystalline or amorphous structure depending upon the dispersity of the constituents \cite{Clark, pusey, liunagel, boyer}.
-In recent days, extensive studies of the rheology of such suspensions have happened \cite{coussot,bonn}, motivated by diverse applications.
+Consequently, extensive studies of the rheology of such suspensions have happened \cite{coussot,bonn}, motivated by diverse applications.
 In typical experiments and computer simulations, the role of a carrier flow in dispersing the particulate matter is trivial: indeed if there is an underlying fluid medium, they are typically simple shearing~\cite{qflow1,qflow2}.
 In a variety of natural and industrial processes, however, particles are dispersed in flows with non-trivial spatio-temporal correlations which are chaotic, and in extreme cases (such as a marine system) even turbulent~\cite{Wells1,Wells2,Kepskey}.

 This specific question of the structural properties of particulate suspension, where the underlying flow is turbulent, has surprisingly been not investigated despite significant progress in the last two decades in the area of turbulent transport of finite-sized, heavy, inertial (colloidal) particles.
 In this paper, we report the emergence of macroscopic particulate structures with crystalline (hexagonal) motifs even in the presence of strong mixing because of the carrier turbulent flow.